NGMunia/Campus-Network-topology/README.md

 ## VPN Services:
 DMVPN phase 2 with IPsec is used to secure communications between the HQ and the Branch spokes.
-EIGRP is the protocol of choice for routing through the tunnels.
+EIGRP is the protocol of choice for routing through the mGRE tunnel.

 ```bash
 DMVPN-HUB-ROUTER#sh ip route eigrp